A Guide to Making an Eco-Friendly DIY Face Mask at Home

 Starting at one of the corners, sew all the way around the mask.

-If you’re making them for kids, then make sure you adjust the cloth size accordingly.
-You should also consider using a fun DIY face mask pattern that they will enjoy.
+If you’re making them for kids, then adjust the cloth size accordingly.
+You should also consider using a fun mask pattern that they'll enjoy.

 Compared to single-use masks, the reusable face mask you’ve made will help significantly reduce the amount of global plastic waste.